-- Space-friendly units guarantee less obstacles such as awkward staircases and narrow doorways, since RTA furniture is built on site, within the comfort of your home.
+- Space-friendly units guarantee fewer obstacles such as awkward staircases and narrow doorways since RTA furniture is built on site, within the comfort of your home.
 (RTA stands for ready-to-assemble for a reason)

 2. Why is Flat Pack Furniture Simple to Handle?

 - Among the top benefits and advantages is home delivery.
 It will take you a while to purchase on your own, though.

 - Knockdown fittings are really manageable to dismantle and units barely take any space.
 This way they provide clients with efficient home delivery for multiple furnishing pieces at once.

 - When you hire an independent furniture courier to carry an IKEA delivery, you will avoid the necessary waste of time, nerves, and any possible damage